radekula/mr-ml-1/src/backend/groups/README.md

-users
+groups
 ==================

 ---

 ## Description

-This service is responsible for managing users and users data.
+This service is responsible for managing groups and groups data.

 ## Basics